ARM-software/ebbr/source/chapter2-uefi.rst

 UEFI Version
 ============

-This document uses version 2.8 Errata A of the UEFI specification [UEFI]_.
+This document is based upon version 2.9 of the UEFI specification [UEFI]_.

 UEFI Compliance
 ===============